 First developed in the 1980s, AutoCAD is one of the most ubiquitous computer programs used for commercial design and drafting.
-Year 2019 marks the ninth consecutive AutoCAD release for Mac.
-Chances are that if you’re an architect, project manager, engineer, graphic designer, or city planner, you’ve likely used AutoCAD for your work.
+The chances are that if you’re an architect, project manager, engineer, graphic designer, or city planner, you’ve likely used AutoCAD for your work.

 AutoCAD may be causing your computer to lag or freeze when your Mac powers other applications in the background.
-If you have too many programs running at the same time, for example, having Google Docs and YouTube videos active, you’re not leaving a lot of processing power needed for AutoCAD.
+If you have too many programs running simultaneously, for example, having Google Docs and YouTube videos active, you’re not leaving a lot of processing power needed for AutoCAD.
 Without enough memory on your computer, the program will run slower than usual.
 See the tips below to help you speed up your drafting experience if your AutoCAD is running slow.

 1. Clear browser cache files

 You may notice the AutoCAD slow loading if the program is not running its latest update.
 If you’re looking to fix AutoCAD's slow opening files, you can resolve the problem by downloading the latest version from the AutoCAD menu.
 In addition, you might benefit from a reset to default settings:

 - In the AutoCAD menu, click Preferences.

 Open the program and do some work in a new blank drawing to test if AutoCAD is functioning better.

 2. Clear browser cache files